This article will provide you with an easy-to-understand explanation of what mobile cardiac telemetry (MCT) is.

-I will explain how MCT relates to heart disease, who may benefit from it and what MCT entails.
+I will explain how MCT relates to heart disease, who may benefit from it, and answer questions that cardiac telemetry patients should know.
 I hope you find the following information educational and informative.
 And if you know of someone who may benefit from reading it, I encourage you to pass it along.

 Table of Contents